rthomasv3/ai-assistant/README.md

 Xcode and the associated command-line tools should be installed on your system, and you should be running a version of MacOS that supports Metal.
 For more detailed information, please consult the [official Metal documentation](https://developer.apple.com/metal/).

-To enable Metal using the CLI, ensure it was built successfully using `--features=metal` and then pass the `--use-gpu` flag.

 ## Building